Spinal Tumors: Benign and Malignant Types

 - Lymphoma.
 These round cell tumors are most likely of the non-Hodgkin’s type and are often found in multiple areas of the body.
 Patients are more likely to be between the ages of 40 and 60.

 - Ewing’s Sarcoma.
 This is a highly malignant round cell tumor most often found in children.
 Most are located in the sacrum area of the spine.
 Unfortunately, the 5-year survival rate is less than 20% for patients with this type of tumor.

 Spinal tumors can also be caused by cancer that has spread from other areas of the body.
 How cancer is spread is still unclear.
-However, every year approximately 1 million new cases of cancer are diagnosed and the skeletal system, including the spine, is the 3rd most frequent area to which it spreads.
+However, every year approximately one in 100,000 people receive a diagnosis of a spinal tumor.1

 Any type of cancer can spread to the spine.
 The following types of cancer most frequently do so: